sackosoft/zig-luajit/README.md

 ## About

-This project attempts to provide the most idiomatic Zig language bindings for the Lua C API and C API Auxilary Library.
-The `zig-luajit` project emphasizes safety by making liberal use of runtime safety checks in `Debug` and `ReleaseSafe` builds.
-Translations of types and functions is a work in progress and done completely by human hands -- no `translate-c` or LLMs.
+The goal of the `zig-luajit` project is to provide the most idiomatic Zig language bindings for the LuaJIT C API and C API Auxilary Library.
+Additionally the `zig-luajit` project emphasizes safety by making liberal use of runtime safety checks in `Debug` and `ReleaseSafe` builds and provides full test coverage of the API.

 ## Zig Version

-The `main` branch targets recent builds of Zig's `master` branch (last tested with Zig `0.14.0-dev.3197+1d8857bbe`).
+The `main` branch targets recent builds of Zig's `master` branch (last tested with Zig `0.14.0-dev.3267+59dc15fa0`).

 ## Installation & Usage